Hestray/DB-project-PHP/README.md

 # PURPOSE
 Project for a class I attended on Databases for University.
 The requirement was to create a prototype website that uses databases, has a login, makes use of session variables and some more basic website stuff, such as CSS.
 # SHORT DESCRIPTION
 This is meant to be a website that mimics a discussion/question forum and adds the possibility of sharing your notes with the rest of the people.
-I will keep updating it in the future so that it reaches a point of being able to function as a standalone website.
+I will keep updating it in the future so that it reaches a point of being able to function as a standalone website, albeit I will not publish it online.
+This is more of a playground for a beginner in PHP.
 # MODULES
 ## Core
 Contains all the core classes (Database, Router, etc., including service containers) and any additional files that would be required so that the website is functional.